 Origins of the Formula

-Prior to Pemberton’s death in 1888, he sold portions of his company to a few different parties with a majority of the business being sold to a local Atlanta businessman named Asa G. Candler.
+Prior to Pemberton’s death in 1888, he sold portions of his company to a few different parties, with a majority of the business being sold to a local Atlanta businessman named Asa G. Candler.
 By 1889, Candler acquired the rights to the formula as well as the “Coca-Cola” name and brand.
 He incorporated The Coca-Cola Company in 1892 and expanded distribution of the Coca-Cola syrup concentrate to soda fountains beyond Atlanta.
-Candler also promoted the drink by giving away free drink vouchers and outfitting pharmacies and soda fountains with items bearing Coca-Cola branding.
+Candler also promoted the drink by offering free drink vouchers and outfitting pharmacies and soda fountains with items bearing Coca-Cola branding.

 The marketing and promotions of Coca Cola led to a significant increase in demand, and in 1894 a Mississippi businessman by the name of Joseph Biedenharn began bottling the beverage, making it portable.
-By 1895, Candler had built syrup plants in multiple cities including Dallas, Chicago, and Los Angeles to deal with increasing demand.
+By 1895, Candler had built syrup plants in multiple cities, including Dallas, Chicago, and Los Angeles to deal with increasing demand.
 Although Candler was a savvy businessman, he did not realize that the future of Coca-Cola would be in portable bottles rather than soda fountains.
 In 1899, Candler sold the exclusive rights to bottle the beverage to two lawyers named Benjamin Thomas and Joseph Whitehead.

 As the beverage continued to gain popularity in bottle form, counterfeit Coca-Cola beverages began being produced by copy-cats.
 This led to The Coca-Cola Company advertising its product as genuine and running campaigns to urge the public to “demand the genuine”.
 In 1916, the first contour-shaped bottles began being manufactured.
 This signature bottle design allowed The Coca-Cola Company to distinguish its product from the imitations.